thejmazz/js-bioinformatics-exercise/README.md

 }

 # File descriptor for writing
-fdW <- file("outputs/seqsAligned.ndjson")
+fdW <- file("outputs/seqsAligned.ndjson", "wb")
 # Convert seqs to ndjson and write to file
 stream_out(seqs, fdW)
 ```

 Now, how to interact with this and JS?
 Well, its impossible to do it in the
 browser.
 We can integrate this script into an Express API easily enough
 however, and then request the aligned sequences from the frontend.

 [jshint]: http://jshint.com/